JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ```

 ## Append
-New rows can be added to the cubes using an append operation:
+New rows can be added to the cube using an append operation.

 ```python
 >>> from kartothek.io.eager_cube import append_to_cube